 The modeling of the casualty area for inert debris impact in the open requires an evaluation of each of the above listed phenomena.
 This involves modeling of the kinematics of the fragment's initial impact trajectory; bounces off the impacted surface and sliding or rolling along the surface; and the kinematics of the secondary debris resulting from splattering and cratering.
 It also involves modeling of the velocity and mass of the fragment or the secondary debris pieces at the locations during their trajectories where they could impact a person.
-Inert debris impacts can result from inert fragments created by the breakup of a launch vehicle; due to an intercept event; or from fragments thrown out from the impact of an explosive fragment (both debris from the shattered fragment and from the impacted surface).
+Inert debris impacts can result from inert fragments created by the breakup of a launch vehicle; due to an intercept event; or from fragment and from the impacted surface).
 The casualty areas for debris thrown out from an explosion may only be of concern when the fragments can be thrown beyond the range where the P_C due to the overpressure loads is high.